melsofany/EcoSync/replit.md

 ## Overview

-A comprehensive business management system for قرطبة للتوريدات (Qurtoba Supplies).
-This web application manages quotation requests, item cataloging, purchase orders, and administrative operations with role-based access control.
-The system integrates AI-powered item analysis through DeepSeek API to identify duplicate items and enhance data quality.
-Built as a demand-based procurement system without inventory management.
+A comprehensive web application for قرطبة للتوريدات (Qurtoba Supplies) managing quotation requests, item cataloging, purchase orders, and administrative operations.
+It features role-based access control and AI-powered item analysis for duplicate detection.
+The system is designed as a demand-based procurement system without inventory management, aiming to streamline supply chain processes and improve data quality.

 ## User Preferences